fouksf/advent-of-code-2022/README.md

+This is a repo containing my make-it-work-first-make-it-pretty-second solutions that never get to the second part

 # advent-of-code-2022

 Welcome to the Advent of Code[^aoc] Kotlin project created by [fouksf][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.